velicast/WMW/README.md

 # WMW

 A fast heuristic algorithm for community detection in large-scale complex networks.
-This is a reference implementation of the algorithm proposed in https://dl.acm.org/citation.cfm?doid=3110025.3110125, https://arxiv.org/abs/1805.01419, https://arxiv.org/abs/1805.12238
+This is a reference implementation of the algorithm proposed in https://dl.acm.org/citation.cfm?doid=3110025.3110125, https://arxiv.org/abs/1805.01419, https://arxiv.org/abs/1805.12238.

+This repository is integral part of the Master's thesis: http://bdigital.unal.edu.co/69933/

 # To build run in the command line: